MEDIA GUIDES / Image Effects

 Automatic application to turn image into cartoon

-With additional transformations, you generate dynamic URLs that enable you to create images programmatically and on the fly without the need for graphic designers and fancy editing tools.
-You can specify transformations by simply listing them.
-Here we will add the Cartoonify effect using the command below then clicking Apply and Close:
+By applying further transformations, you can generate dynamic URLs that allow for image creation programmatically, eliminating the need for graphic designers or advanced editing tools.
+Transformations can be specified by simply listing them.
+In the following example, we will apply the Cartoonify effect using the command below and then click Apply and Close:

 e_cartoonify